 On behalf of BASF, Arcadis conducted a Phase I RCRA Facility Investigation, or RFI, from October through November 2003, and from September through March 2005.
 Arcadis conducted a Phase II RFI from July 2005 through May 2006.
 The main goal of the Phase I and Phase II RFI’s was to confirm and define the horizontal and vertical extent of any contamination source areas throughout the site.
-Based on analytical results, the investigation concluded groundwater contamination at the site and identified five confirmed and four possible soil sources of contaminant release.
+Based on analytical results, the investigation concluded the groundwater at the site is contaminated and identified five confirmed and four possible soil sources of contaminant release.
 The groundwater contamination includes 1,2-DCA, 1,1-dichloroethylene, benzene, MCB, tetrachloroethene, trichloroethylene, toluene and vinyl chloride.

 BASF is operating and conducting corrective action activities under two hazardous waste permits, one issued by the department and one issued by EPA.
 The department issued the Missouri Hazardous Waste Management Facility Part I Permit, effective April 25, 1990.
 EPA issued the Hazardous and Solid Waste Amendments Part II Permit, effective May 30, 1990.
 These permits allow BASF to store and incinerate both off-specification or expired product returned through their product stewardship program and waste created during the production processes.
 The regulated units consist of four hazardous waste incinerators and two hazardous waste container storage areas.
 These permits also require corrective action for releases of hazardous waste and hazardous constituents to the environment.

 BASF submitted a permit application on Oct.
 26, 1999, for renewal of their existing hazardous waste permits.
 BASF replaced that application with a new application on March 4, 2003, and sent an amendment to the permit application on Jan.
 29, 2010.
 The facility's existing Part I Permit expired April 25, 2000, and Part II Permit expired May 25, 2000.
 State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permits to continue in effect until the department and EPA issue or deny new hazardous waste permits.
 The department determined the permit application was complete on May 5, 2010.
 The department is conducting a technical review of the permit application.